Luluf069/firstcycling-mcp/README.md

 ### Sports Journalism

-- "Create a detailed profile of Remco Evenepoel (ID 23697) for a cycling magazine article."
+- "Create a detailed profile of Remco Evenepoel for a cycling magazine article."
 - "Write a preview for the upcoming Tour de France based on the recent results of top contenders like Tadej Pogačar and Jonas Vingegaard."
 - "Analyze the evolution of Tom Pidcock's career based on his race results and team history."